Observational signatures of forming young massive clusters: continuum emission from dense HII regions: Discussions

 \subsection{Possible signatures in an earlier evolutionary stage}

 While our simulation data predict observational signatures consistent with the radio observations (e.g. Fig.~\ref{fig:HIInd}), the simulation runs start from the idealized initial conditions.
 Such situations of isolated molecular clouds are not necessarily realized in the YMC formation.
 Although the actual triggers of the YMC formation are still uncertain, cloud-cloud collisions or large-scale converging flows have been proposed as a possible process \citep[e.g.][]{Maeda21,Sameie22,Dobbs22}.
+Such realistic initial conditions for YMC formation should be provided by the general framework of galactic-scale star formation \citep[e.g.][]{Inutsuka+15}.
 Our lack of knowledge about the realistic initial conditions of YMC formation prevents us from predicting observational signatures during the early stages of YMC formation. \citet{Rico-Villas20} and \citet{Rico-Villas22} conduct diagnostic analyses with many molecular lines detected toward ``proto-superstar clusters'' candidates in NGC 253, and consider possible evolutionary sequences in the YMC formation.
 They suggest that there is the ``super hot core'' stage in the YMC formation before the appearance of an \hii region, similar to the hot core stage in the individual high-mass star formation \citep{Garay1999,Hoare07}.
 To improve the accuracy of our predictions and better compare them with such observations, we need to update our simulations to reflect more realistic initial conditions.
-Nevertheless, we expect that our results on the observational signatures of the gravitationally-bound \hii regions should not depend on details of the initial conditions, as long as the key process enabling continuous star formation against the stellar UV feedback is accurately captured.
+Nevertheless, we expect that our results on the observational signatures of the gravitationally bound \hii regions should not depend on details of the initial conditions, as long as the key process enabling continuous star formation against the stellar UV feedback is accurately captured.
 This also remains to be examined in future studies.